 Scenario C - 'Strata titles.'
 Height limits for strata lots (upper height, lower height or height) shall be used with the strata area to determine the maximum building mass for each strata Scenario C - 'Strata titles.'
-Height limits for strata lots (upper height, lower height or height) shall be used with the strata area to determine the maximum building mass for each strata
+Height limits for strata lots (upper height, lower height or height) shall be used with the strata area to determine the maximum building mass for each strata lot

-7.6.2.3 Yards
+7.6.2.45 Yards

-- 7.6.2.3.1 No structure or building shall be located closer than: - 10 metres to the Porirua Stream from the intersection of Main Road (Tawa) and Middleton Road and extending north; - 5 metres to any other waterbody, excluding artificial ponds or channels. - 7.6.2.3.2 No impervious surface associated with the use of the site shall extend closer than 5 metres to a waterbody or the coastal marine area, excluding artificial ponds or channels.
+- 7.6.2.45.1 No structure or building shall be located closer than: - 10 metres to the Porirua Stream from the intersection of Main Road (Tawa) and Middleton Road and extending north: provided that this standard does not apply to areas located within an identified Hazard (Flooding) Area, which are dealt with under Rules 7.3.9 and 7.4.4; or - 5 metres to any other waterbody, excluding artificial ponds or channels. - 7.6.2.45.2 No impervious surface associated with the use of the site shall extend closer than 5 metres to a waterbody or the coastal marine area, excluding artificial ponds or channels.

-7.6.2.4 Windows adjacent to Residential Areas
+7.6.2.56 Windows adjacent to Residential Areas